ClearBlade/ClearBlade-Python-SDK/README.md

 - `on_publish(client, userdata, mid)`
 - `on_message(client, userdata, mid)`
 - `on_log(client, userdata, level, buf)`

-# TODO Do any of these behave like the previous SDK's #processMessage
-# which blocked until received message, processed then unblocked, and repeated?
-We have a need for longstanding pythons scripts that use this logic

 Before publishing or subscribing, you must connect your client to the broker.
 After you're finished, it's good practice to disconnect from the broker before quitting your program.
 These are both simple functions that take no parameters.